zrajm/fix.sh/README.md

       15 = Bad options provided (e.g. using `--source` from the command line rather than from inside a buildscript.)

+      16 = Bad target file name provided.
+One or more of the specified targets are outside of the target dir (`$FIX_TARGET_DIR`), and Fix will refuse to build them.

       30 = Internal error: build_finalize() was given an incorrect argument.

       31 = Internal error: file_checksum() failed to calculate a SHA1 sum for